Map is courtesy of Jeff's Maps -- our route is marked in blue.

 We arrived at Frank Falls to discover a motor boat at the take-out.
 A couple and their dog were having a picnic lunch and a swim at the base of the falls.
 We watched them jump into a spot at the base of the falls and let the current take them out.
 It looked fun, so we did the same after they had finished.
 After a few runs of this, we made some wraps for lunch and then tried a few casts, but weren't able to hook into anything.
 It was a nice spot to break up the day.

 The portage around Frank Falls was short and would be the easiest one for the next three days!
 Above the falls, the river opens up somewhat.
 As we moved upriver, there was a distinct feeling of heading deeper into the wilderness.
-From here on in, we would not encounter any motorized watercraft, resort guests or cottagers.
+From there on in, we would not encounter any motorized watercraft, resort guests or cottagers until we worked our way back from the river system.

-The put-in was about 300m above the falls.
+The put-in was about 300m past the falls.
 All told, this portage seemed to be closer to 700m in length rather than the listed 420m on Jeff's map.

 After that, the river widened into a large, swampy pool, and then veered north to the base of Helen Falls, which could be heard from quite a distance downstream.
 The portage was on the west bank and appeared to be quite a steep incline to the top of the falls.
 We paddled to the base of the falls to get a gander and photo of this beautiful chute.